Montgomery St. Peter Montgomery St. Peter

 The Great Barrier Reef

 The Great Barrier Reef is the world’s largest coral reef system, stretching for hundreds of miles along the coast of Australia.
-It’s home to an incredible array of marine bio diversity including billions of corals, anemones, schools of tropical fish, sea turtles, sharks and rays.
+It’s home to an incredible array of marine biodiversity including billions of corals, anemones, schools of tropical fish, sea turtles, sharks and rays.
 We snorkeled and dived in this underwater world in between relaxing on a live aboard and exploring on shore.

 Cairns, Queensland

 Cairns is an adventurous hub and coastal town in Tropical North Queensland, renowned for its access to the Great Barrier Reef.
-The town is home to restaurants, craft breweries, breakfast cafes, weekend markets and tour operators.
+The town is home to restaurants, craft breweries, breakfast cafés, weekend markets and tour operators.

 The Great Eight